tslenter/RS/doc/WAF.rst

    :align: center
    :alt: image 1

-On the server side (Remote Syslog server which runs logstash add the following configuration:
+On the server side (Logstash with the RSE Core) add the following configuration:

-Create and edit a file:
+Create and edit the following file:

 .. code-block:: console